As AI embeds itself into every aspect of our lives, we must ask what we should fear more: man or machine?

 Therefore, to answer whether we should fear AI, we must answer another question: Is it possible for computers to gain human nature?

-Recognize that human nature is unique.
-Note the difference between human nature and the nature of animals.
+Realize that human nature is utterly unique.
+The difference between human nature and the nature of animals makes this clear.
 Why does man undisputedly have superior intellect, creative power, and complex emotions?
 Retrospectively, why do animals possess instinct, an innate ability to know what to do without any instruction or time to learn?

 Science textbooks attempt to address this, yet there is one textbook that provides the complete picture.
 In fact, this book—the Bible—humanity’s instruction on how to live, contained many facts about nature long before mainstream science proved them.